“The meaning of life is just to be alive.

 Most commentators on the Book of Job end with the remark that this poses the problem of suffering in the problem of evil but doesn’t really answer it.
 Yet in the end himself Job seems to be satisfied.
 He somehow surrenders to the apparent unreasonableness of the Lord God.
 This is not I think because Job is beaten down, that he is unduly impressed the the Royal monarchical paternalistic authority of the deity and doesn’t dare to answer back.
 He realizes that somehow these very questions are the answer.

 Why do we love nonsense?
 Why do we love Lewis Carroll?
 Why is it that all those old English songs are full of babbling choruses?
-Why is it that when we get hep with jazz we just go booty booty boopty boo and so on and enjoy ourselves swinging it.
-It is this participation in the essential glorious nonsense that is it at the heart of the world, that isn’t going anywhere that is a dance.
+Why is it that when we get up with jazz we just go booty booty boopty boo and so on and enjoy ourselves singing it.
+It is this participation in the essential glorious nonsense that is at the heart of the world, that isn’t going anywhere, that it’s a dance.

 (transcript from the 1960 lecture)

 ~Alan Wilson Watts was a British-American philosopher who interpreted and popularized Eastern philosophy for a Western audience.
 Born in Chislehurst, England, he moved to the United States in 1938 and began Zen training in New York.